criyle/bilibili_discord_bot/README.md

 Under developing.

 Music bot that plays the audio of Bilibili video and doing local cache.
-Require python version >= 3.4 and library bs4, discord, youtube_dl and aiohttp.
+Require python version >= 3.4 and library bs4, discord.py, PyNaCl, youtube_dl and aiohttp.
+FFmpeg is also required for media decoding.

 ## Usage